Create AI voiceovers with AI | Free AI voice acting tool

 Most voiceovers are ready within a few minutes.
 Once your script and settings are set, HeyGen’s engine automatically processes and produces high-quality audio that is ready for download and integration.

 Yes.
-You’re free to use your AI voiceovers for marketing, training, podcasts, YouTube videos, or client projects.
+You are free to use your AI voiceovers for marketing, training, podcasts, YouTube videos, or client projects.
 Many teams combine voiceovers with AI Video Templates to scale content creation across departments.

 No. Everything works online in your browser with simple controls.
 You do not need audio tools, plug-ins, or studio equipment.
-Just enter your text, choose a voice, and download your finished file.
+Just input your text, choose a voice, and download your finished file.

 Explore more AI powered tools